devopssteps/linux-crash-course/module-08.md

 ---

-> “If your server is not working, these 5 commands will save your job — let me show you.”
+> “If your server is not working, these 5 commands will save your job.”

 ---